top of page

 Case in Point

 As I attended a church service one evening, I saw some friends on the other side of the sanctuary.
 At the conclusion of the service, I asked if they would pray for me, as I was struggling with pain across my upper back, from shoulder to shoulder.
 As they prayed, one lady saw a vision.
 She asked permission to share, and I agreed.
-I was in a place spiritually where I was hungry for more of the Lord and, if he had something to communicate, I was ready to listen.
+I was in a place spiritually where I was hungry for more of the Lord and, if He had something to communicate, I was ready to listen.

-She said she saw a pit bull.
-The pit bull represented me, hard after the things of God.
+She said she saw a Pit Bull dog.
+The Pit Bull represented me, hard after the things of God.
 But I was way out in front of Jesus.
-She further said that Jesus needed me to “get this”…He wanted me to come back, be by his side and rest.
+She further said that Jesus needed me to “get this” . . .
+He wanted me to come back, be by His side and rest.

 As I pondered and agreed to this in my heart, I saw myself do just that.
-As I came back to the Lord’s side, he took the leash and collar off so-to-speak, because he could trust me to stay with him.
+As I came back to the Lord’s side, He took the leash and collar off, so-to-speak, because He could trust me to stay with Him.
 This was to be a position of ease, rather than striving after God.
-Moving when God moved and resting when he rested.
-Like following his cloud and pillar of fire when the Israelites left Egypt.
+Moving when God moved and resting when He rested.
+Like following His cloud and pillar of fire when the Israelites left Egypt.

 Blame Shifting

-I recognize there are layers of blame in my heart against myself, others and God.
-The blame against God typically sounds like, “How can a loving God allow…?”
-This question is actually more of an accusation and demand for an explanation for his actions, or lack thereof, than it is me seeking to understand.
+The blame against God typically sounded like: How could a loving God allow…?
+This question was actually more of an accusation and demand for an explanation of His actions, or lack thereof, than it was me seeking to understand.

 Faulty Thinking

-Here I am with an approval addiction and a flawed system; yet, unable and unwilling to let go of it without another system to take its place.
-And the question becomes, “How do I achieve this without striving?”
+Here I was with an approval addiction and a flawed system; yet, unable and unwilling to let go of it without another system to take its place.
+And the question became: How do I achieve this without striving?

-As the first person to walk on the moon, Neil Armstrong said, “That’s one small step for man, one giant leap for mankind.”
-Trusting may be easy for some, but it is a giant leap for me.
+As the first person to walk on the moon, Neil Armstrong said: That’s one small step for man, one giant leap for mankind.
+Trusting may be easy for some, but it was a giant leap for me.

 In the End